Focus Area 2: More sustainable production methods and materials

 The most sustainable garments are quality products that will last for many years.
 PWT Group has worked in recent years to reduce the number of styles and gain a better quality and durability for each garment.
 Until now, the Group has reached a 63% reduction of styles (compared to 2017 data).

 Research shows that the biggest CO2 emissions in the apparel value chain derive from material production (38 %) .
-Therefore, in our efforts to reduce our environmental footprint, it is essential to look at how we can shift from conventional materials and production processes to ones that leave a much smaller footprint.
+Therefore, in our efforts to reduce our environmental footprint, it is essential to look at how we can shift from conventional materials and production processes to ones that leave a smaller footprint.

 For this purpose, designers and purchasers are working with suppliers on finding more sustainable materials and production methods.
 The approach is to cooperate with suppliers on finding the best solution that makes sense on all parameters.
-This intensified focus has resulted in several initiatives, such as implementation of organic cotton, BCI cotton, recycled polyester, and greener denim production (such as the Sustainable Wash).
+This intensified focus has resulted in several initiatives, such as implementation of organic cotton, BCI cotton, recycled polyester, and better denim production.

-For now, we are working with the below categories for more sustainable products.
+For now, we are working with the below categories for responsibly made products.

 Since 2019, we have replaced all bags and gift boxes in our shops with ones made out of recycled materials.
 We are proud to cooperate with Plastic Change, the Danish environmental organization that works to break the exponential growth of plastic pollution.
 As of 1st of January 2020, we are donating all profit originating from the sale of bags and gift boxes directly to Plastic Change.

 Another considerable impact, when talking about packaging consumption and waste, is the packaging material used during transportation of our products, such as poly bags, tissue paper, and carbon boxes.
 We are continuously assessing how to reduce our use of such materials, in close collaboration with our suppliers.

-From 2021, we will be measuring our carbon footprint through an online reporting system provided by Cemasys.
+From 2021, we have been measuring our carbon footprint through an online reporting system provided by Cemasys.
 The reporting system follows the GHG Protocol and ISO 14064, and the aim is to map our emissions and track our progress on reducing Co2e-emissions throughout our business.
 You can find the latest version below.

 No Harmful Chemicals